All Products

 If you disable protected mode in a production environment, the production environment may be exposed to security risks.
 Proceed with caution in an open network environment.

-Common command parameters used with redis-benchmark
+Common command parameters used together with redis-benchmark

 redis-benchmark is a stress testing tool provided by Redis to test the performance of Redis by simulating multiple clients to send a large number of requests.
-You can run the redis-benchmark --help command to view the parameters that you can use with the redis-benchmark command.
+You can run the redis-benchmark --help command to view the parameters that you can use together with the redis-benchmark command.
 Take note of the parameters in the following sample redis-benchmark command:

 redis-benchmark -h 172.17.0.90 -p 6379 -c 100 -n 5000000 -r 10000 --threads 4 -d 512 -t set